s4b7r/gitlab-and-x/index.md

 layout: home
 ---

+# GitLab and Git for Project Management, Collaboration besides Code, and combined with [YOUR TOOL]

 The `x` in the title is not to be confused with `X`, which previously was named Twitter.
 It is `x` as in placeholder.

 This is a living document and ideally a collaborative one: